prabhatkr007/Nexus/README.md

-# MERN Blog App
+# Nexus

 ![MERN Blog App](https://i.imgur.com/iuCB5RZ.png)

 ## Introduction

-This is a full-stack web application built using the MERN stack, which stands for MongoDB, Express.js, React.js, and Node.js.
+Nexus is a full-stack web application built using the MERN stack, which stands for MongoDB, Express.js, React.js, and Node.js.
 The app provides a platform for users to create, read, update, and delete blog posts.
 It also allows users to interact with each other by adding comments to blog posts.

 ## Features